mityax/gnome-extension-touchup/CONTRIBUTING.md

    to the `DEBUG` label but is intended for code that should ultimately be included in release builds but is not yet ready for it; use this to mask work-in-progress features until they are ready to be released.
+ - **Release-only code** – should you need code that is only included in production releases, prefix it with the `PROD` label; only use this sparingly and for bulletproof, short code snippets.
  - **Others** – there are many more utils in `src/utils` (especially in `utils.ts`), which may be helpful for you.